David Hill

 John O'Grady

-John coaches the Condors and Speedwagon training groups for the Spartans of La Canada.
+Coach John coaches the Condors, Kraken and Phoenix training groups for the Spartans of La Canada.
 He is also the Head Coach for the La Canada High School girls’ swim team.
 John has an eye for stroke technique and is known for helping countless swimmers make small improvements to their strokes that often bring big results at race time.
 In addition to helping swimmers get faster, John ensures his swimmers are practicing proper stroke technique in order to lower the potential for athletic injuries.
 John is also the inventor of the popular Aqua Knuckles training device.
 Aqua Knuckles help swimmers develop open finger muscle memory in order to pull more water and swim faster.
 Aqua Knuckles are used by swimmers at all levels, worldwide.
 From his early days as an “8 & under” age-group swimmer, through high school and college swimming…to his recent masters team swimming, John has a love for the sport of swimming that has carried him through decades.
 When he is not in the water or on a pool deck, John runs a boutique media services company focused on creative projects of all kinds for both large and small entities.
-He enjoys cooking, surfing, travel, photography and spending time with his wife and children.
+He enjoys cooking, surfing, travel, photography and spending time with his wife and four children.